-The extraction of coal and its use for electricity generation is one of the largest sources of greenhouse gas emissions, thus significantly contributing to global warming.
-Given the measures necessary to mitigate global warming, Ethos is convinced that coal is becoming an unacceptable environmental and financial risk.
+The extraction of thermal coal and its use for electricity generation is one of the largest sources of greenhouse gas emissions, thus significantly contributing to global warming.
+Given the measures necessary to mitigate global warming, Ethos is convinced that thermal coal poses an unacceptable environmental and financial risk.

-The term coal refers to the extraction of coal for energy production and the production of electricity from coal.
+The term "thermal coal" refers to the extraction of coal for energy production as well as to the production of electricity from coal and the construction of coal-fired power plants.

 Companies that generate more than 5% of their turnover in this sector are excluded.
-If the share of turnover cannot be determined in a reliable manner, the exclusion applies to those companies whose coal-based power generation capacity exceeds 5% of their total power generation capacity.
+For companies active in coal-fired power generation, if the share of turnover cannot be determined in a reliable manner, the exclusion applies to those companies whose coal-based power generation capacity accounts for more than 5% of their total power generation capacity.
+In this case, the exclusion threshold will be more restrictive as it will only take into account the energy production activity of the company.